ikusalic/tmux-connector/README.md

   tcon --version

 Options:
   <config-file>                Path to configuration file.
 Configuration file
                                describes how new session is started.
-YAML format.
+YAML.
+  <qs-args>                    Arguments needed to start a quick session.
-  <session-name>             Name that identifies the session.
+  <session-name>               Name to identify the session.
 Must be unique.
   <command>                    Command to be executed on remote server[s].
   <regex>                      String that represents valid Ruby regex.
   <index>                      0-based index.
   <filter>                     Filter consisting of a valid ruby regex and
                                optionally of a special predicate.
                                For more information see README file.
+  -q --quick-session=qs-args   Start the seesion without a configuration file.
+                               Specify necessary argumenst instead.
-  -s --ssh-config=file       Path to ssh config file [default: ~/.ssh/config].
-  -n --session-name=name     Name of the session to be used in the tcon command.
+  -s --ssh-config=file         Path to ssh config file. [default: ~/.ssh/config] -n --session-name=name       Name of the session.
   -p --purpose=description     Description of session's purpose.
   --all                        Delete all existing sessions.
   -f --server-filter=filter    Filter to select a subset of the servers via
                                host names.
   -g --group-filter=regex      Filter to select a subset of the servers via
                                group membership.
   -r --filter=regex            Filter to select a subset of the servers via
                                host names or group membership.
                                Combines --server-filter and --group-filter.
   -w --window=index            Select a window via (0-based) index.
   -c --command-file=file       File containing the list of commands to be
                                executed on remote server[s].
-  -v --verbose               Report how many servers were affected by the send
+  -v --verbose                 Report how many servers were affected by the
-                             command.
+                               send command.
   -h --help                    Show this screen.
   --version                    Show version.
 ~~~

 ### Send command